 Who Am I?

 My name is Jacqui Murray.
 I am also the editor/curator/contributor/founding member of Ask a Tech Teacher.
 Often if you contact us, you’ll get me!
 I have been teaching K-18 technology for almost 30 years.
 I am the editor/author of over one hundred tech ed resources including a K-12 technology curriculum, K-8 keyboard curriculum, K-8 Digital Citizenship curriculum, and books on how to integrate technology into education.
 I am an adjunct professor on tech ed topics, webmaster for four blogs, Master Teacher, an Amazon Vine Voice book reviewer, CSTA presentation reviewer, freelance journalist on tech ed topics, and a weekly contributor to NEA Today.
 You can find my books, ebooks, webinars, and more at Structured Learning.

 Over the years, I’ve taught thousands of students and loved every minute of it.
 There’s nothing more exhilarating than to be let loose on the savannas of the internet with a toolkit chock full of technology.
 Before technology, I taught community college business classes and before that, enjoyed a twenty-year career in management.

 A quick bio: I was born in California to Irish-German parents.
 After receiving a BA in Economics, a BA in Russian and an MBA, and while putting my time in as a Working Mom, I raised two children and taught evening classes at community colleges.
 Now, my daughter has graduated from USNA and is serving as an officer in DC.
-My son graduated from the University of California-Irvine with a double major in economics and history and enlisted in the Army where he is a Sergeant with the Signal Corps.
+My son graduated from the University of California-Irvine with a double major in economics and history and enlisted in the Army where he is a Staff Sergeant with the Signal Corps.
 My beautiful Labrador Casey is finally potty trained.
 I spend most of my time, teaching, reading, and writing.
 I published two tech thrillers, To Hunt a Sub and the sequel, Twenty-four Days as well as prehistoric fiction under the saga title, Man vs. Nature, the first being Born in a Treacherous Time.

 CA Teaching Credential